-One-on-one meetings to consult and help prepare participants will be offered in advance of the Texas A&M New Ventures Competition.
+One-on-one virtual meetings to consult and help prepare participants will be required in advance of the Texas A&M New Ventures Competition.

 - For those applicants invited to the pitch event, an executive summary must be submitted.
 More details about the executive summary will be provided directly to invited applicants.

 - In the opening pitch round, each team will be given 10-minutes to present, followed by up to a 10-minute question-and-answer period between the presenting team and the judges.
 Teams in the opening pitch round will present in one of four parallel rooms.
 Winners from the opening round will move on as finalists.
 The opening pitch round will be conducted the morning of the competition.